Foundation Diet and Health

 Industrial production

 How is cocoa butter made?
-Cocoa butter is made from fermented, cleaned and shelled cocoa beans .
+Cocoa butter is made from fermented, cleaned cocoa beans that have been separated from their shells.
 These are often roasted (at 130 °C).
 The beans are ground in cocoa mills to form a sticky cocoa mass.
-An intermediate step is often carried out: alkalization (Dutching / Dutch Process), in which the mass or the broken pieces are treated with alkali salts to make it easier to separate the cocoa mass and fat.
+There is often an intermediate step, alkalization (Dutching / Dutch Process), in which the mass or the broken pieces are treated with alkali salts to make it easier to separate the cocoa mass and fat.
 The mass is put into a fat press, where the fat is separated from the remaining components.
 The press residue produces cocoa powder (often simply called cocoa), and the fat is the desired cocoa butter.
 The cocoa butter is usually cleaned with steam (deodorization).
 This removes undesirable contaminants from the fat and makes it tasteless.
 8 This cocoa butter is called 'refined'.

 To obtain raw cocoa butter, not only must the starting product, the cocoa bean, be unroasted, but the temperatures during cocoa fermentation and drying must also be carefully monitored.
 The temperature limits for raw food are not entirely clear and are not the same everywhere: for example, in Europe the limit is 42 °C, while in the USA in many places anything below 45-47 °C is considered raw.
 However, temperatures above 50 °C are not unusual during fermentation and when drying the cocoa beans in the sun, and controls are difficult here.